 Images are everywhere on the web, from buttons to coupons.
 While they provide engaging visual interest, they are completely unreadable to both search engines and screen readers.
 If you neglect to add alternate text, then search engines have less content to use in evaluating your site, and individuals could miss out.

 Again, this is another heavily involved task, which means prioritizing is key.
 You don’t need to provide alternate text for all your images, but focusing on submit buttons, coupons, and images that click through to other pages or downloads will get you the most bang for your accessibility and SEO buck.

 3- Descriptive Headings and Custom Page Titles

 Search engines love custom page titles, because it proves relevancy for the content in the header.
 Screen reader users love them for the same reason — they know what they are clicking on as it is being read to them.
 This lowers frustration and allows people to use your site more easily.

 Complying with AODA benefits everyone.
 By following three simple steps, you boost your SEO, and help make it everyone can enjoy using the internet.
-If you’re using WordPress for your site, you can follow tips outlined in this article to do even more for people with disabilities.
+Keeping your website up-to-date and maintaining strategic SEO is important for ongoing success.
+Check out our monthly packages to keep you on target.